arxis-io/eCatalog/ECAT/2.3 [General, AdditionalDescription, PromoPrice, Color, Brand]/README.md

 - PromoPrices
 - Color
 - Brand
+- Multi Supplier support

 The General section has been expanded by Arxis to service the option to extend and enrich the catalog with Receiver & Sender identification, version-numbering en availibility information.

 Next to this, we’ve agreed on a text-field tag “Additional Description” to have an extra slot for product-information.
 As we see a few more ‘flat’ article suppliers enter our eco-system the need for ‘promo-prices’ rose as well.
 A supplier can use this to communicate two different retail prices.
 Then we extend with the option to communicate the brand name and the color of the article in a separate tag as well.
+The Multi Supplier support has been added to support the possibility to bundle multiple suppliers and their articles into one catalog.
+Mainly used by RSO's like VME, Interring i.e.

 ### Example General